Pearls And Pigs

 This is my commandment, that you love one another, even as I have loved you.
 Greater love has no one than this, that someone lay down his life for his friends.
 You are my friends, if you do whatever I command you.
 No longer do I call you servants, for the servant doesn't know what his lord does.
 But I have called you friends, for everything that I heard from my Father, I have made known to you.
 John 15:12-15 WEB.

 Once while having dinner at a friend's house, one of the guests at the table was an in-law to an in-law.
-Though it was our first time meeting her, she was extraordinarily nosey and prying into everyone's personal life at the table.
+Though it was our first meeting, she was extraordinarily nosey and began prying into everyone's personal life at the table.
 Then she offered them "life tips."
 Eventually, she turned her attention to Sylvia and me.

 Read more at: www.refreshinghope.org